-This Beginning Woodworking class will advance your woodworking skills by leaps and bounds and is perfect for those just starting out, friends wanting to spend time together building new woodworking skills or for an intermediate woodworker who wants to renew their skills.The course is a step by step introduction to both the process of woodworking – designing, milling, joinery, finishing as well as learning tool setup and proper techniques for using both stationary power equipment (jointer, planer, table saw etc) and hand tools (squares, chisels, scrapers).
+This Beginning Woodworking class will advance your woodworking skills by leaps and bounds and is perfect for those just starting out or for an intermediate woodworker who wants to renew their skills.The course is a step by step introduction to both the process of woodworking – designing, milling, joinery, finishing as well as learning tool setup and proper techniques for using both stationary power equipment (jointer, planer, table saw etc) and hand tools (squares, chisels, scrapers).

 In the expanded five day schedule, students make a small table that puts into practice the lessons on stationary power tools and hand tools.
 Students should use design techniques to give the table a personality all its own.
 By latter end of the sessions, students begin assembling the table and start preparing it for finishing.
 The goal is to complete the table (except finishing) by the end of the course.
 Once students have completed this class they are invited to register for the next classes such as the Box Making Class in the sequence of learning which focuses more construction of drawers, doors, joinery and jigs.

 - How to make construction drawings & cut lists